palewire/observable-framework-cpi-example/README.md

 Over the last 12 months, the all items index ${describe(latestAllItems.change)} before seasonal adjustment.
 The index for all items less food and energy ${describe(latestCore.change)}.
 ```

 Boom.
-You've got a dashboard that's ready to deploy.
+You've got a simple dashboard that's ready to deploy.

 ## Deploy with GitHub Pages